 For example, it can track addresses and sex offender registries.
 Besides IdentityProtect’s public records monitoring, its other protections are basic.
 It monitors your credit report and sends you an alert if it finds suspicious activity.
 If fraud occurs, you’re put in touch with fraud-resolution experts, who are available 24/7.
 A subscription to IdentityProtect costs $19.95 a month, and you can sign up for a seven-day trial to see how well the service works.

 IDFreeze by myFICO includes complete credit report monitoring and lets you see regular reports from all three bureaus: Equifax, TransUnion and Experian.

 It also sends you alerts when there’s activity on your credit reports.
 Many ID theft protection services only monitor and provide reports from one or two of the credit bureaus.
 In addition, IDFreeze includes dark web monitoring to see if your personal information is changing hands.
 If your identity is compromised, the service works with you to resolve the situation and restore it.
 IDFreeze is one of the more expensive services, costing $29.95 monthly.

 Getting protection after a data breach is better than never having it at all.

-It is a huge problem and the very best way to ensure you stay safe is with your own dedicated identity fraud protection service.
-These ID theft stopping tools not only help you spot and detect scams, as well as live monitoring of things like searches about your financial situation, changes of your address, and accounts being opened in your name, but also offer access to top-level credit reports.
+Identity theft is an increasingly bigger problem and the very best way to ensure you stay safe is to use an identity fraud protection service.
+These ID theft stopping tools not only help you spot and detect scams, but also offer live monitoring of things like searches about your financial situation, changes of address, and accounts being opened in your name, but also offer access to top-level credit reports.

 Why trust us?